 What are the age requirements?
 Begins when a child is age 5 and is enrolled in kindergarten as of January 1 of the current year (Cloverbuds; please read more information about cloverbud involvement below table).
 Membership to the 4-H club program begins when a child is at least age 8 and enrolled in 3rd grade as of January 1 of the current year.
 Any youth age 9 or above is eligible for project membership, regardless of grade level.
 Ohio 4-H membership ends December 31 of the year in which an individual attains the age of 19.
 Membership begins when an eligible individual is enrolled in a club or group that is under the direction of a trained advisor and within the scope of Ohio State University Extension.

 In 2018-2019, we had 31 traditional 4-H clubs in Trumbull County!
 Not sure which one to join?
 The Trumbull 4-H Program Guide will help explain specific Trumbull 4-H events and requirements.
 The Ohio 4-H Family Guide & Project Central links will show you what 4-H projects are currently supported in Ohio.
-The 2020 Family Guide is available, but the new 2021 will be coming out later this fall.
+The 2020 Family Guide is available, but the new 2021 will be coming out later this fall (November)!
 Project Central allows you to browse project books based on interest/keywords to see which may be the best fit!

 4-H Clubs generally meet once to twice a month at various locations.
 You can view the club list to see where the clubs met this past year and what projects they currently support!